HACC2018/ohia.ai/client/README.md

 1. In Xcode, with the project workspace now open, select a device in the top left-hand corner, such as the `iPhone 6`, and then click the play button icon to run the project in the simulator.

 ### Run the app on your iOS device (iOS)

+**Note that this app was optimized for an iPhone 6 running on iOS version 12.0.1.
+It was made to be run by Xcode version 10.0 running on macOS Mojave version 10.14.
+If you experience other problems below, it may be due to versioning issues.**

+1. If you do not have Mojave, you will need to upgrade your macOS through the App Store.
+1. Then you will need to upgrade your Xcode to version 10.0, for compatibility with running iOS version 12.0.1.
-1. Run the following command to create a distribution for iOS: `npm run prod-ios`.
+1. Then when you're ready, in a terminal window, run the following command to create a distribution for iOS: `npm run prod-ios`.
 This will generate the following folders in `/client/src-cordova`:
     - `node_modules`
     - `platforms`
     - `plugins`